wwt/docker-foundations/docs/sections/section_3.md

 ## Installing OS Requirements

-There will be many occassions where you will need to add some OS level packages that rely on a package manager for installation.
+There will be many occasions where you will need to add some OS level packages that rely on a package manager for installation.
 In this case we are on a Debian Linux based system which uses `apt` as a package manager.

 In the Dockerfile you can use the [`RUN`](https://docs.docker.com/engine/reference/builder/#run) command to provide instructions to perform these package installations.
 The `RUN` instruction can be used for executing commands on the target container.
 This section will use the *shell* syntax.
 Check the Docker documentation for more information.